cyclaero/cagconv/README.md

-# cagconv & sarconv
+# cagconv, sarconv and cyclasar

 The time series of Global Temperature Anomalies which can be downloaded from the [NOAA site Climate at a Glance (CAG)](https://www.ncdc.noaa.gov/cag/global/time-series) and the time series of the Solar Active Regions which can be downloaded from [Solar Cycle Science](http://solarcyclescience.com/index.html) come with date formats which are unsuitable for mathematical series analysis.

 ## The CAG file
 In the NOAA file, the Year column looks like it contains normal numerical values, but the years and months are simply joined together character by character, and so 201812 means December 2018, and 201901 stands for the following month, January 2019.
 The problem here is that the numerical difference 201901-201812 is not 1 but 89.
 So the series with the character-wise formatted time values is not continuous, but jumps at each year change by 88+1.
 In order to get a time scale with continuous decimal years, the Year column needs to be converted.

 ### The decimal year
 The NOAA table lists calendar years/months.
 This means that the conversion must take into account the different length of February in normal and leap years.